RitataLU/MethylC-analyzer/Tutorial.md

     Cutoff of chrView and Metaplot:
     Seperate genome into several bins, and Size of bin, default is 1000000 bp

+    -pvalue criteria for identfying DMR default is 0.05

     -p, --promoter <INT>
     Size of promoter, default is 2,000 bp before transcription start site
     ```